 A: Consider an alternative NRT patch, there are a few available or try other products.

-Reassure the client that this can sometimes be the case and pharmacy can try to support with this.
+Reassure the patient that this can sometimes be the case and pharmacy will aim to support this.

 Q 7: Why can't all staff have access to PCR?